serverless/serverless/docs/providers/aws/guide/functions.md

 ## DeadLetterConfig

-You can setup `DeadLetterConfig` with the help of a SNS topic / SQS queue and the `onError` config parameter.
+You can setup `DeadLetterConfig` with the help of a SNS topic and the `onError` config parameter.

-The SNS topic / SQS queue needs to be created beforehand and provided as an `arn` on the function level.
+The SNS topic needs to be created beforehand and provided as an `arn` on the function level.

 **Note:** You can only provide one `onError` config per function.